-► To log in to the web interface:

-- 1. In a supported browser go to the IP address of your PX-Series PDU - If the link-local addressing has been enabled, you can type pdu.local instead of an IP address.
+- ► To log in to the web interface: - 1.
+In a supported browser go to the IP address of your PX-Series PDU - If the link-local addressing has been enabled, you can type pdu.local instead of an IP address.

 - 2. If any security alert message appears, accept it. - 3.
+You can set contrast polarity by clicking on Dark and Light icon on bottom left of the login screen. - 4.
 Enter your user name and password, accept any security agreement displayed, and click Login.